yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

 ## Checklist of preferred objection handling

 1. It appears that there are multiple options for hosting SQL databases in Azure.
 What are all the different options, and how do they differ?
 Do they all support the same features as an on-premises SQL Server instance, or are there unsupported features we should be aware of before migrating?
+Will we be able to continue using Service Broker with a PaaS database in Azure?

    There are indeed multiple options for hosting SQL databases in Azure.
 The options have some overlap, but each is geared towards specific use cases and scenarios, as described below.
+Azure documentation also provides a [feature comparison between Azure SQL Database and Azure SQL Managed Instance](https://docs.microsoft.com/azure/azure-sql/database/features-comparison).

    _Azure SQL Database (SQL DB)_